farao-community/farao-community.github.io/pages/docs/castor/rao-steps.md

 ## Automaton perimeters {#auto-rao}

-An automaton perimeter is defined for each defined contingency.
+An automaton perimeter can be defined for each defined contingency.
 Each automaton perimeter is formed by:
 - CNECs of the “after automatons” defined with a limit of type TATL.
 All CNECs are defined upon the same contingency.

 Overloads potentially reached on this perimeter can possibly be solved with automatons (ARA).